forrtproject/forrtproject.github.io/content/authors/crystal-steltenpohl/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - "Steering Committee"
 ---

-Flavio Azevedo, a Fulbright fellow, is currently working as a research associate at the Institute for Communication Science (IfKW) at Friedrich Schiller University Jena, Germany.
-Recently, Flavio was named as one of the 100 most influential early career Portuguese via the “Global Shapers” initiative by the World Economic Forum.
+Crystal Steltenpohl is an assistant professor of psychology and founder of the Online Technologies Lab at the University of Southern Indiana.
+As a scholar, gamer, and participant in online worlds, her major research interests revolve around how we interact with various technologies, especially those that house online communities.
+She is particularly interested in understanding how technologies influence communities and the self.